CSB News: First launch and closure (2007)

-Aftermath
+Tentative relaunch

-On 9 February 2009, the High Court issued a ruling to the BTRC and the government demanding reasons why the revocation of the license of CSB News should not be considered "illegal".
-Its license was revoked by the government nevertheless.
-Shortly after the fall of prime minister Sheikh Hasina's government, on 8 August 2024, Dhaka Reporters Unity demanded immediate reinstation of all unjustly closed media outlets in Bangladesh, including CSB News.
-Later on 23 September 2024, the High Court suspended the effectiveness of the letters issued by the government which shut CSB News down, allowing the channel to return to the air.
+Shortly after the fall of prime minister Sheikh Hasina's government, on 8 August 2024, Dhaka Reporters Unity demanded immediate reinstatement of all unjustly closed media outlets in Bangladesh, including CSB News.
+Later on 23 September 2024, the High Court suspended the effectiveness of the letters issued by the government which shut CSB News down, allowing the channel to return to the air, following a petition filed by the channel's leader Fayyaz Quader Chowdhury.
+He later set the proposed relaunch date of the channel on 6 September 2026, nearly two decades after it was shut down.